 - Argos Limited v Leather Trade House Limited (2012) – Alex acted for the Defendant in this action in which the Claimant sought an indemnity in respect of payments made in the toxic sofa litigation.
 The Defendant had provided advice in respect of the toxicity of the chemicals involved in treating the leather sofas.
 The Claimant was successful at trial.

-- The Haemophiliac/Blood Litigation – Alex acted for a US Pharmaceutical company in respect of the second generation haemophiliac / infected blood litigation.
+- The Haemophiliac/Blood Litigation – Alex acted for a US Pharmaceutical company in respect of the second-generation haemophiliac / infected blood litigation.

 - The Northwick Park Hospital / Paraxel Clinical Trials – Alex acted for five of the Claimants in respect of severe injuries arising from a drug trial.
-The catastrophic outcome of the trial was widely publicised.
+The catastrophic outcome of the clinical trial was widely publicised.

 Alex acts for Claimants, the NHSR and the defence unions.
 His cases are the most complex or of the highest value.
 Most are worth more than £10m and several more than £25m.
 As well as catastrophic injuries or death, he is experienced in dealing with multiple causes of injury, several parties and large numbers of experts.
 He regularly brings to clinical negligence cases his expertise in group litigation and in product liability.
 He is a highly successful trial advocate but has a reputation of achieving a satisfactory resolution of cases where the issues between the parties have appeared incapable of compromise.
+He is retained to advise and act in complex appeals.

 He has dealt with most areas of clinical practice, including obstetrics, gynaecology, cardiology, accident and emergency medicine, neurosurgery, neurology, oncology, orthopaedics, colo-rectal surgery, ophthalmology, ENT surgery, the contraction of MRSA, the conduct of out-of-hours GPs and the treatment of epilepsy.